• Skip to primary navigation

 But being able to step back and look at things from another point of view can really help.

 I have three kids who make me laugh and drive me crazy, all at the same time.
 Three little people that love me and depend on me for almost everything.
-Even more so when they were tiny babies and without me they woudn’t eat or get anything that they needed.
+Even more so when they were tiny babies.

 Motherhood isn’t what I thought it would be.

-It some ways it is a lot harder and more frustrating.
-It has its moments and it has its very bad days.
-But at the same time, it can fill you will so much joy.
-It can fullful you in a way you never thought it could.
+In some ways, motherhood is a lot harder and more frustrating.
+Being a mom has its moments and being a mom has its very bad days.
+But at the same time, motherhood can fill you will so much joy.
+Motherhood can fulfill you in ways you never could have imagined.
 It could change you in ways you never thought possible.

-As I sit here on a July day, wondering if I am doing it right I am reminded that at the end of the day, most of us are doing it right.
-It might look different from household to household but by loving my children, by making the best choices that I know how to make, I am helping them grow into people and hopefully helping them learn how to make the world a much better place, one day at a time.
+As I sit here on a July day, wondering if I am doing everything right I am reminded that at the end of the day, most of us are doing it right.
+“Doing parenting right” might look different from household to household but by loving my children, by making the best choices that I know how to make, I am helping them grow into people and hopefully helping them learn how to make the world a much better place, one day at a time.

 Filed Under: Motherhood